Table of Contents

 Why this matters for behavioral health operators specifically

-Behavioral health uses AI in places most leaders do not even inventory: ambient scribes inside the EMR, predictive risk scoring in crisis lines, chat-based triage on the website, payer-facing prior authorization automation, and recovery-coaching apps that integrate with the chart.
-Each one of these touches a state rule somewhere.
+Behavioral health uses AI in places most leaders do not even inventory: ambient scribes inside the EMR, predictive risk scoring on crisis lines, chat-based triage on the website, payer-facing prior authorization automation, and recovery-coaching apps that integrate with the chart.
+Each one touches a state rule somewhere.

 What changes when federal policy moves